Enter Mangrove Photography Awards 2025

 How is the competition judged?

 We appoint a panel of judges and a chair to evaluate all entries.
 Each submission is reviewed anonymously.
-Judging comprises two rounds.
-During the final round, images will undergo an authenticity check to ensure the entry complies with our rules and ethics.
+The judging consists of two rounds, with the final round including an authenticity check to ensure entries adhere to Mangrove Photography Awards rules and ethical standards.

-The panel will be looking for originality, narrative and ethical practice and will favour images that have not already been awarded (winner, runner-up, commended, honourable mention, etc) in other similar international competitions.
+The panel will be looking for originality, narrative, and ethical practice.
+Therefore, the panel will prioritize images that have not already been awarded (winner, runner-up, commended, honourable mention, etc) in other similar international competitions.

 All Category Winners are considered for the Mangrove Photographer of the Year grand title.